doublemacro/js-group-exercise/readme.md

 # Exercise requirement:

+You can skip the onEnroll stuff until the end if it's too confusing.

 Create a **Person** class that has a "name" attribute.
 Create a Student class that extends the Person class.
 Student class has "year", "onEnroll" and "grade" attributes.
 Give the student class default attributes: year is -1, onEnroll is an empty arrow function, grade is -1.